ranuj-chaudhary/TYPESCRIPT/JOHN_SMILGA_TYPESCRIPT_NOTES/John_Smilga_Typescript-Course/01-typescript-tutorial/README.md

 ## Union Type

-In TypeScript, a Union Type allows a variable to hold a value of multiple, distinct types, specified using the | operator.
+In TypeScript, a Union Type allows a variable to hold a value of multiple, distinct types, specified using the | (pipe operator).
 It can also be used to specify that a variable can hold one of several specific values.
 More examples are coming up.

 ```ts
 let tax: number | string = 10;